rust-lang/rfcs/text/1884-unstable-sort.md

 ### Implementation

-Proposed implementaton is available in the [pdqsort][stjepang-pdqsort] crate.
+Proposed implementation is available in the [pdqsort][stjepang-pdqsort] crate.

 **Q: Why choose this particular sort algorithm?**<br>
 A: First, let's analyse what unstable sort algorithms other languages use: